XOPS

 disguised as tickets.

 Workflows fire events.
 Operators submit tickets.
 Schedules trigger.
 APIs push updates.
 Policies expire.
 Agents and copilots propose actions.
-Every one of them describes a fragment of your operational state — and until something coordinates across them, every event is its own island.
-XOPS resolves them as one transition.
+Every event proposes a change to one or more domain Positions.

 When events collide